MinoshPerera/omr-grading-app/README.md

 * View the total number of processed sheets, average score, and highest score.
 * A table displays the results of each processed sheet.
 * An option to "📥 Export All Results" allows you to download a comprehensive Excel file of all processed data.

-## 🖼️ Screenshots

-*(You can add screenshots of the application interface here if you wish to visually showcase the different tabs and features.)*

 ## 🤝 Contributing